Esthetician Schools in Michigan

 The number of esthetician jobs in Michigan is expected to grow by 2% between 2018 and 2028.

-Only a few metro areas in Michigan report their estheticians' median salaries.
-As of 2019 these are the reported salaries:
+Only a few areas in Michigan report their estheticians' median salaries.
+As of 2021, those amounts are:

 State License Requirements

 The first step to becoming a licensed Michigan esthetician is to complete the required 400 hours of in-class training at a licensed cosmetology school.
 Your training will cover various topics, including how to apply lotions and tonic, makeup application, hair removal, facial massages, job skills, and cleaning requirements.

 In most cases, you’ll spend the first few weeks in the classroom before moving to a classroom salon, where you'll practice hands-on skills.